 The opposite is also true.
 Where you find people with limited empathy, you find more criminal behavior, more violence and suffering, lower education, more depression, and more atrocities and destructive things going on.

-Having too little Empathy is much worse than not too much
+In A Community Setting, Having too little Empathy is much worse having too much

 At both ends of the Empathy spectrum, people suffer.
 Having too much empathy can result in a person feeling too much of the pain of others and unnecessarily suffering themselves, as well as being taken advantage of.